syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

    ![](Configure-the-Syncfusion-NuGet-Packages-by-using-Syncfusions-private-feed-URL_images/Configure-the-Syncfusion-NuGet-Packages-by-using-Syncfusions-private-feed-URL_img3.png)

-   Note: The Syncfusion NuGet packages URL link is provided by platform basics.
+N> The Syncfusion NuGet packages URL link is provided by platform basics.

 ### Configure the Syncfusion NuGet Packages in Visual Studio from downloaded packages